Just a single minute of exercise each day for women is linked to benefits including a reduced risk of osteoporosis and bone fractures in older age.

 Sometimes it seems that the road to good health goes in the exact opposite direction of the road to pleasure.
 Like, what kind of cruel fate is it that french fries lead to early death, while torturing oneself at the gym leads to longevity?

-But good health can come in attractive packages – chocolate, coffee, wine, thank heavens – and now new research reveals potential health benefits from the relatively painless act of exercising for a mere 60 seconds.
+But good health can come in attractive packages – chocolate, coffee, avocados, thank heavens – and now new research reveals potential health benefits from the relatively painless act of exercising for a mere 60 seconds.

 Scientists found that women who did "brief bursts" of high-intensity, weight-bearing activity – like a medium-paced run for pre-menopausal women, or a slow jog for post-menopausal women – had better bone health.
 Good bone health has a number of important health perks, including a reduced risk of osteoporosis and fractures in older age.Using the national and international health resource, UK Biobank, the University of Exeter and University of Leicester researchers looked at data on more than 2,500 women.
 They concluded that women who did 60 to 120 seconds of high-intensity, weight-bearing activity per day had 4 percent better bone health than those who did less than a minute.